kbose28/FarmTest/README.md

 Goal of the package
 -------------------

 This R package conducts multiple hypothesis testing of mean effects.
 It implements a robust procedure to estimate distribution parameters and accounts for strong dependence among coordinates via an approximate factor model.
 This method is particularly suitable for high-dimensional data when there are thousands of variables but only a small number of observations available.
 Moreover, the method is tailored to cases when the underlying distribution deviates from Gaussianity, which is commonly assumed in the literature.
-See the paper on this method, Zhou et al.(2017)<https://goo.gl/68SJpd>, for detailed description of methods and further references.
+See the papers on this method, (Fan et al. 2017) and (Zhou et al. 2017), for detailed description of methods and further references.

 The observed data *X* is assumed to follow a factor model ![equation](https://latex.codecogs.com/gif.latex?X%20%3D%20%5Cmu%20+%20Bf%20+%20u), where *f* are the underlying factors, *B* are the factors loadings, *u* are the errors, and *μ* is the mean effect to be tested.
 We assume the data is of dimension *p* and the sample size is *n*, leading to *p* hypothesis tests.